byo/bswieckidev-blog/content/post/2019-07-14-k-dag-university.md

 tags: ["k-dag", "ideas"]
 ---

-Last time I brefly described the knowledge in the form of a Graph structure.
+Last time I briefly described the knowledge in the form of a Graph structure.
 Each term having set of prerequisites is a node in this graph, each dependency is a directed edge in such graph.